Red Rock Resorts Inc. (RRR) Reveals an Earnings Mystery

 KeyBanc Capital Markets gave a rating of “Overweight” to RRR, setting the target price at $30 in the report published on January 14th of the current year.

-Volatility was left at 3.50%, however, over the last 30 days, the volatility rate increased by 5.20%, as shares surge +3.55% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -3.54% lower at present.
+Volatility was left at 3.64%, however, over the last 30 days, the volatility rate increased by 4.64%, as shares surge +1.86% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.41% upper at present.

 Stock Fundamentals for RRR